user4815162342/stew-cli/manual.md

     external process might have changed some of the property files.
 In single-command mode, the cache only lasts the lifetime of the command.

-### REPL Command:
+### Single Command Mode Only Commans.

-This command is only available in single-command mode, and is useful for setting up some options for the REPL environment with some additional options.
+This commands is only available in single-command mode, and is useful for setting up some options for the REPL environment with some additional options.